dawichi/blog/src/content/blog/callbacks-vs-promises.md

 })
 ```

-As you can see, we start apreciating the problem: we are nesting callbacks... and only with 3 steps!
+As you can see, we start appreciating the problem: we are nesting callbacks... and only with 3 steps!
 Imagine after 10, hard to read.

 This is a problem because we can't understand what is happening in an easy way.
-If we have a lot of nested callbacks, it can be extremly hard to maintain and understand later.
+If we have a lot of nested callbacks, it can be extremely hard to maintain and understand later.

 That's why we have promises.